 Secondhand smoke contains more than 7,000 chemicals, and at least 70 of them are known to cause cancer.

-In adults who have never smoked, secondhand smoke can cause heart disease, lung cancer, and stroke.
-Secondhand smoke caused an estimated 34,000 heart disease deaths and 7,300 lung cancer deaths each year from 2005 to 2009.
+In adults who have never smoked, secondhand smoke can cause heart disease, lung cancer and strokes.
+Secondhand smoke causes nearly 34,000 premature deaths from heart disease and more than 7,300 lung cancer deaths each year in the United States.

 Virtually everyone faces some risk of harm from secondhand smoke.
 In a CDC study, 99% of nonsmokers were found to have measurable amounts of cotinine (a chemical the body metabolizes from nicotine) in their bodies.